This post may contain affiliate links. Please read my disclosure for more information.

 Next week there will be new sales, and the next week after that.

 Stores provide great offers in order to suck you in to buy them.
-Stick to your guns and buy only what you need so you can prevent yourself from overspending money.
+Stick to your guns and buy only what you need so you can stop overspending money.

-Not even going into the store, or visiting the website is one of the best ways to prevent yourself from spending too much money.
-If you specifically want to stop spending money on clothes for instance, then not looking at them is the #1 way to cut out the spending!
+Not even going into the store, or visiting the website is one of the best ways to limit how much money you spend.
+If you specifically want to stop spending money on clothes for instance, then not looking at them is the #1 way to prevent overspending!

 It’s really easy to overspend when you rely on credit cards.
-There is something about using a card instead of cash, that makes it feel almost like you aren’t really spending.
+There is something about using a card instead of cash, that makes it feel almost like you aren’t really spending actual money.

 And your mind can play tricks on you, justifying a big purchase by saying you will pay it off later.